-Beppi is considered the patriarch of Italian restaurants in Sydney and Beppi’s Restaurant an institution.
+Beppi was considered the patriarch of Italian restaurants in Sydney and Beppi’s Restaurant an institution.
 Over the years Beppi’s restaurant has been the spawning ground for over 12 Italian restaurateurs and restaurants in Sydney.
 Beppi’s restaurant is thus the longest running restaurant under the same ownership in Sydney and we believe in Melbourne and possibly the whole of Australia.

 Beppi was responsible for the coaxing of the Australian palate out of its Anglo-saxon shell and introducing it to the flavours of his native Italy.
 Many Sydney siders ate for the first time such modern mainstays of today’s restaurants as mussel, octopus and artichoke at Beppi’s (the mussels he harvested himself in a small rubber boat scraping them off the pylons of the old wooden Spit bridge as he was unable to buy them).
 Four generations of Sydney siders have passed through the doors of Beppi’s to this day in the same location as the first day it opened.

 Over the years the restaurant has accumulated over 40 awards for food and service including the inaugural in 1963 the Forchetta d’Oro from Alitalia, Sydney Morning Herald Lanson Award for Professional Excellence and Best cellar awards.

 In 1993 Beppi was inducted into the Restaurant & catering association Hall of Fame.